 Secondary triggers play a role in the continued exacerbation of the condition.
 In his research, Prof. Michael Tirant discovered that such factors were often related to lifestyle, dietary and chemical exposure.

 To know more about triggers, read our blog – What triggers psoriasis?

 Types of Psoriasis

-Psoriasis Treatments: Conventional treatments for psoriasis often include topical steroids, coal tar and ultraviolet light therapy or in severe cases systemic medications such as methotrexate, cyclosporine or biologics.
+Psoriasis Treatments: Conventional treatments for psoriasis often include topical steroids, coal tar and ultraviolet light therapy or in severe cases, systemic medications.
 At the Psoriasis Eczema Clinic, psoriasis treatments are customized according to the individual symptoms, presentation, location and triggers.
 Our unique treatments are steroid free, have consistently achieved an 82-90% success rate in independent testing and have been recommended by several highly regarded dermatologists around the globe.
 If you would like to book a consultation for your psoriasis, call the PEC today.